freenas/freenas-docs/userguide/sharing.rst

   deleting them

-* **shadow_copy2:** a more recent implementation of :guilabel:`shadow_copy` with some additonal features
+* **shadow_copy2:** a more recent implementation of :guilabel:`shadow_copy` with some additional features

 * **zfs_space:** correctly calculates ZFS space used by share, including any reservations or quotas